 For example, with simultaneous streams one family member can be watching a movie on the family TV in the living room.
 At the same time, another family member can be watching the latest episode of their favorite TV show on their smartphone in their bedroom.

 With wide device support and simultaneous streams, families are now free to watch as much as they want, as often as they want, and on what device they want.
 That’s the theory, anyway.
-While there’s no longer any physical or proximity limits with streaming, the major services still limit consumers.
+While there are no longer any physical or proximity limits with streaming, the major services still limit consumers.

 Simultaneous streams comparison summary